saikot-paul/saikot-paul/README.md

 - 👋 Hi, I’m @saikot-paul
 - 👀 I’m interested in building machine learning as a service apps
-- 🌱 I’m currently either coding, eating, or doing some sort of activity
-- 📫 How to reach me: https://www.linkedin.com/in/saikot-paul-74b626171/
+- 📫 How to reach me: https://www.linkedin.com/in/saikot-paul

 <!---
 saikot-paul/saikot-paul is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.